s0urav6529/softcopy-note/README.md

     : cd x-Managment
     : code .

+## npm

+For install all the dependency after clone a git repository that exist in this repository, the command is below.

+    npm i --force

 # Git Command

 ### Stages changes in the all files for the next commit.